cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-rollback.md

 ### Saving decrypted data to file

-Instead of inserting data back into the database, you can print it to the output file, to handle it later.
-To do it, change the insert query to a simple `$1;`, like this:
+Instead of inserting data back into the database, you can write it to the output file, to handle it later.
+To do it, change the `INSERT` query to a simple `$1;`, like this:

 ```
 acra-rollback --client_id=client --postgresql_enable --connection_string="dbname=acra user=postgres password=postgres host=127.0.0.1 port=5432" --output_file=data.txt --select="select data from test_example_without_zone;" --insert='$1;'